pssc/ha-addon-lms/lms/DOCS.md

 You may need to turn protection mode off, for some devie access for example local disks.

-Operation is a describled for debian mount command, best try it out in the terminal addon first to see if it works then just remove the mount command prefix and add to the config as above.
+Operation is a describled for debian mount command, best try it out in the terminal app first to see if it works then just remove the mount command prefix and add to the config as above.

 ```
 mount [-fnrsvw] [-t vfstype] [-o options] device dir